pierrehanne/certifications/microsoft/01-AI900/Notes/04-NLP.md

 ### 1. Identify features of common NLP Workload Scenarios

-- Text Analytics
-  - Named Entity Recognition (NER)
-  - Sentimental Analysis
-  - etc..
+- NLP
-- Translation
+    - text analytics
+        - use this service to analyze text documents and extrtact key phrases, detect entities (such as places, dates, and people), and evaluate sentiment (how + or - a document is)
-  - text
+    - translator text
+      - use this service to translate text between more than 60 languages
     - speech
-- Synthesis
-  - text
-  - speech
-- etc...

-NLP
-    text analytics
-        use this service to analyze text documents and extrtact key phrases, detect entities (such as places, dates, and people), and evaluate sentiment (how + or - a document is) translator text
-        use this service to translate text between more than 60 languages speech
-        use this service to recognize and synthesize speech and to translate spoken languages LUIS
+      - use this service to recognize and synthesize speech and to translate spoken languages
+    - LUIS
-        use this service to train a language model that can understand spoken or text based commands
+        - use this service to train a language model that can understand spoken or text based commands

 ### 2. Identify Azure tools and services for NLP Workloads